-Standards Elements of Follow-up visits Measures scheduled more frequently at entry Patient medical record to confirm frequency Routinely, Follow-up visits for patients receiving ART therapy should be scheduled every three to six months, except at the practitioner's discretion when a patient has demonstrated long-term stability and adherence in his/her medical regime.
+Standards Elements of Follow-up visits Measures Follow-up visits should be scheduled more frequently at entry to care, when starting or changing ART regimens, or for management of acute problems Follow-up visits should be scheduled every three to six months for patients who are not receiving ART therapy.
+Patient medical record to confirm frequency Routinely, Follow-up visits for patients receiving ART therapy should be scheduled every three to six months, except at the practitioner's discretion when a patient has demonstrated long-term stability and adherence in his/her medical regime.
 Monitor one to three months if adherence is unstable.
 DHHS guidelines require at least two visits annually.
 During first 2 years of ART, or if viremia develops while patient is on ART, or if CD4 count is <300 cells/mm 2 Follow-up visits: OAHS should conduct Follow-up Temperature, vital signs, height and weight Documentation of referrals and/or follow-up visits in patient medical record.